ElementTech/opsilon/README.md

-  list        List all workflows available in your repositories repo        Operate on workflow repositories run         Run an available workflow version     Displays opsilon version
+  list        List all workflows available in your repositories repo        Operate on workflow repositories run         Run an available workflow server      Runs an api server that functions the same as the CLI version     Displays opsilon version

 Flags: